Nathanix321/zmk-config/README.md

 Finally I made use of caps-word, and num-word.

 ### Arcane Keys
-[Nordrassil](https://github.com/empressabyss/nordrassil) implements what [Empress Abyss](https://github.com/empressabyss) calls Arcane keys, which are basically souped up magic keys.
+[Nordrassil](https://github.com/empressabyss/nordrassil) implements what [Empress Abyss](https://github.com/empressabyss) calls Arcane keys, which are basically souped-up magic keys.
 Their function depends on the last key you pressed.

-Rule of thumb : same side arcane key trigger is a repeat, opposite side arcane key trigger is a more complex sequence.
+Rule of thumb : same side arcane key trigger is a repeat (except for T), opposite side arcane key trigger is for something else.
 Here's the full table :

 | Previous key | Same hand | Opposite hand | Previous key | Same hand | Opposite hand |
 |--------------|-----------|---------------|--------------|-----------|---------------|